fyough/push-engine/README.md

-## This script does not generate any .m3u files.
-Nothing is hoasted on Github.
+This script does not generate any .m3u files.
+Nothing is hosted on Github.